daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Logging

-- `level`: Sets the logging level for the Pebblo application.
+- `level`: Sets the logging level.
 Possible values are 'info', 'debug', 'error', 'warning', and 'critical'.
+Default value is `info`.
+- `file`: Sets the log file path.
+Default value is `/tmp/logs/pebblo.log`.
+- `maxFileSize`: Sets the maximum size of the log file.
+Default value is `8306688` bytes (8 MB).
+- `backupCount`: Sets the number of backup files to keep.
+Default value is `3`.

 ### Reports